 What are the most important current needs of young farmers in Europe?
 What are the existing exchange schemes for young people interested in farming, and how can these be improved?

 WWOOF Romania is a program of Eco Ruralis.
-Eco Ruralis is a registered Non-Governmental Organization (NGO) with the Romanian Government that supports traditional peasant farming in Romania.
-Therefore, WWOOF Romania is protected as an official program with the Romanian Government through its association with Eco Ruralis.
+Eco Ruralis is a registered charity that supports traditional peasant farming in Romania.
+The association can be found in the National NGO Registry (charity number 8540/A/2009).
+Therefore, WWOOF Romania is protected as an official program with the Romanian Government through its association as a program of Eco Ruralis.